 Water, much like emotion, can feel like an undercurrent pulling us away from our loved ones.
 We may splash around angrily on the surface at our partner, hoping for attention, only to find our partner turning away, or splashing back.
-This, in turn, causes us to feel more angry and lonely.
+This in turn, can result in us feeling more angry and lonely.
 Conversely, one partner may try to pat down the raging waters in an effort to calm the waters, only to cause the other partner to feel shut down and unheard.
-Many of us were taught to avoid our experience and emotions, and in fact, some of us were told to ‘get over it’, ‘suck it up’ or ‘move on’.
+Many of us were taught to avoid our emotional experiences, and in fact, some of us were told to ‘get over it’, ‘suck it up’ or ‘move on’.
 Sadly, this can cause emotion to come out sideways with rage, anger, or icy walls.
 We may use substances, or other process addictions to cope, resulting in more missed opportunities to connect and better understand our feelings.

 By bridging the gap of disconnection with Emotionally Focused Therapy, couples learn to better understand what is happening on the inside of each partner and discover how they impact one another and their relationship.
-With the help of EFT and CHC, who creates safety in the relationship, and helps the partners understand how they lose each other in the negative dance, and to assemble the emotional on the inside.
+With the help of EFT guided by CHC, she will work to create safety in the relationship.
+This helps the partners understand how they lose each other in the negative dance, and to assemble the emotional on the inside.
 Couples then begin to create a safer more connected dance.
-As this becomes the norm, partners are guided to safely share more lovingly what lies beneath the surface so each partner can hear the others hurts and longings.
-This emotional sharing becomes the velcro or bridge of attachment and connection.
+As this becomes the norm, partners are guided to safely share more lovingly what lies beneath the surface so each partner can hear the others hurts and longings and ultimately provide comfort.
+This emotional sharing becomes the velcro or bridge of attachment for connection.
 By processing our emotions with those closest to us, our emotions can create deep ripples of connection and loving attachment.